The Power Breakfast

 The nutritional breakdown of this breakfast is:

 Beginning your day with a strong breakfast is important to maintaining a healthy metabolism.
 A protein-based breakfast not only jump-starts your metabolism but stabilizes blood sugars and appetite throughout the day.
-This breakfast contains approximately 4 ½ ounces of protein, a moderate amount of healthy carbohydrate from the fruit, nuts, and dairy products and monounsaturated and omega 3 fats coming from ground flax seeds and cashews.
+This breakfast contains approximately 3 ounces of protein, a moderate amount of healthy carbohydrate from the veggies, nuts/seeds, berries and dairy products and monounsaturated and omega 3 fats coming from ground flax seeds and walnuts.

 One-third of the recommended needs for calcium are provided.
 The berries are powerful antioxidants known as flavonoids which are known to lower inflammation in the body and help prevent cancer and heart disease.
-The less ripe banana contains resistant starch which is now thought to play an important role in intestinal health.
 Lastly, it contains one-third of the recommended amount of fiber also important for proper digestion and gut health.

-It is quick, easy and satisfying and meets many nutritional needs in just one meal.
+It is quick, easy, satisfying (holds me for at least 5 hours) and meets many nutritional needs in just one meal.